 3. Acid Reflux to the Bateria Helicobacter Pylori (H. Pylori)

 These bacteria cause ulcers in the stomach.
 Proper tests and natural treatments are mentioned below to fight off this bacteria.

-4. Defaulty LES ( lower esophageal sphincter )
+4. Default LES ( lower oesophagal sphincter )

-Acid is meant to stay in stomach, it moves up in the esophagus and hence in the throat due to low stomach acid or due to consuming the wrong type of carbohydrates.
+Acid is meant to stay in the stomach, it moves up in the oesophagus and hence in the throat due to low stomach acid or due to consuming the wrong type of carbohydrates.